-At the site visit, the team found insufficient evidence that candidates were receiving opportunities to demonstrate knowledge of the disability characteristics for the student population they would be authorized to teach (in this case, Mild to Moderate Support Needs) and the educational and psychosocial implications of these characteristics for students identified with educational support needs who have an Individualized Education Program (IEP).
-The institution submitted a draft table outlining the evidence demonstrating where candidates are receiving opportunities to demonstrate knowledge of disability characteristics.
-The institution also indicated that the Associate Dean of Academic Affairs and Associate Director of Advising & Fieldwork Experiences began meeting with program coordinators this summer with the goal of integrating additional opportunities for candidates.

-Commission staff expects future quarterly reports will continue to build out the evidence in the table that will illustrate that candidates are receiving these opportunities throughout the course of their program.
+At the site visit, the team found insufficient evidence that candidates were receiving opportunities to demonstrate knowledge of the disability characteristics for the student population they would be authorized to teach (in this case, Mild to Moderate Support Needs) and the educational and psychosocial implications of these characteristics for students identified with educational support needs who have an Individualized Education Program (IEP) (Program Standard 1).
+As part of the first quarterly report, the institution submitted a draft table outlining the evidence demonstrating where candidates are receiving opportunities to demonstrate knowledge of disability characteristics.
+Staff notified the institution that the table showed some evidence of the topics of Autism Spectrum Disorder and Traumatic Brain Injury but no others.
+The institution also indicated in its first quarterly report that the Associate Dean of Academic Affairs and Associate Director of Advising & Fieldwork Experiences began meeting with program coordinators this summer with the goal of integrating additional opportunities for candidates.
+Commission expected the second quarterly report would continue to build out the evidence in the table that will illustrate that candidates are receiving these opportunities throughout the course of their program.
+A table was submitted, however, it was inaccessible to staff; and, while the institution did work to provide this access in time for this COA report deadline, it was unable to do so.
+Staff expects to be able to review this evidence as part of the third quarterly report.

 c. provide evidence that coursework and fieldwork/clinical experiences in the Preliminary Education Specialist program with Intern provide multiple opportunities for candidates to learn, apply, and reflect on each teaching performance expectation (TPE) including working with students with physical and multiple disabilities and implementing strengthbased/ecological assessments across classrooms and non-classrooms contexts.

 Specifically, the team found insufficient evidence that coursework and fieldwork/clinical experiences are providing multiple opportunities for candidates to learn, apply, and reflect on each Teaching Performance Expectation (TPE) - particularly working with students with physical and multiple disabilities - in order to provide effective environments for student learning (MMSN TPEs 2.2 and 2.3).
 Further, the team found insufficient evidence that candidates have experiences using strength-based, functional/ecological assessments across classroom and non-classroom contexts that lead to students' meaningful participation in core, standards-based curriculum (TPE 4.7).

-The institution has provided evidence of initial faculty meetings held in June and July 2023 to review key assignments and syllabi content to identify where candidates may benefit from more opportunities to learn, apply, and reflect on the TPEs.
+The institution provided evidence in its first quarterly report of initial faculty meetings held in June and July 2023 to review key assignments and syllabi content to identify where candidates may benefit from more opportunities to learn, apply, and reflect on the TPEs.
 The institution also sought out support from the California Educator Preparation Innovation Collaborative (CalEPIC), where faculty were provided with a TPE calibration tool to guide their efforts over the summer and fall semesters.
-In addition to department meetings, faculty will participate in a fall retreat to implement changes.
+In addition to department meetings, the institution indicated faculty would be participating in a fall retreat to implement changes.

-The Assistant Dean of Operations & Analytics and the Associate Director of Advising & Fieldwork Experiences have been working together on ways to incorporate TPEs into the institution's learning management system, Canvas.
-They plan to pilot this with a group of fieldwork candidates in fall 2023 and then scale up to all fieldwork candidates and all teacher preparation courses.
+Also in the first quarterly report, the institution discussed how the Assistant Dean of Operations & Analytics and the Associate Director of Advising & Fieldwork Experiences were working together on ways to incorporate TPEs into the institution's learning management system, Canvas, their plans to pilot this with a group of fieldwork candidates in fall 2023 and then scale up to all fieldwork candidates and all teacher preparation courses.
 They also attended a webinar on May 23, 2023 to learn about the capabilities of Canvas' "outcome" and "rubric" tools, and they connected with university technology support personnel for advice and to request access.